 8. You're Nauseous

 You’ve probably heard about this one, because it’s also called morning sickness (although it can happen at any time of day).
-This particular nausea is triggered by your hormones and can make you feel really not great.
-Luckily, this symptom usually reaches its peak in the 8th or 10th week of pregnancy and fades at around the 13th or 14th week, and not everyone gets it at all.
-But if you’re suddenly feeling like you’re on a rollercoaster all the time, it could be because you’re pregnant.
+This particular nausea is triggered by your hormones and can start early in a pregnancy, according to Dr. Minkin.
+Luckily, morning sickness usually reaches its peak in the 8th or 10th week of pregnancy and fades at around the 13th or 14th week, and not everyone gets it at all.
+But if you’re suddenly feeling like you’re on a rollercoaster all the time, it could be a sign that you’re pregnant.

 9. Your Body Aches